VladimirAlexiev/soml/owl2soml/eg/README.md

 ```
 find latest/FND/* -type f ! -name "Metadata*" ! -name "All*" | xargs cat > fibo-FND.ttl
 ```
+- Added 15 prefixes that are missing in some of these files, see [fibo#995](https://github.com/edmcouncil/fibo/issues/995)
 - Mapped `fibo-fnd-dt-fd:CombinedDateTime` to datatype `dateOrYearOrMonth` (a named scalar union)
+- Ignore the datatype `owl:rational`, which will have the effect of downgrading it to string.
-- Mapped `owl:rational` to `xsd:decimal` even though that won't really work because `owl:rational` are exact ratios of integers (eg `1/3`) that are a super-set of `xsd:decimal`, and represented differently (as two integers separated with a slash)
+  - `owl:rational` are exact ratios of integers (eg `1/3`) that are a super-set of `xsd:decimal`, and represented differently (as two integers separated with a slash).
+     So mapping to `xsd:decimal` won't really work
 - SOML currently does not allow punctuation (`_-.`) in prefixes or local names (issue PLATFORM-1625).
   So a prop like `fibo-fnd-acc-aeq:Equity` is mapped to `fibofndaccaeq:Equity`, which is not good.
 - FIBO does not have a dominant ontology.